nextcloud/server/CONTRIBUTING.md

 If you have questions about how to use ownCloud, please direct these to the [mailing list][mailinglist] or our [forum][forum].
 We are also available on [IRC][irc].

 ### Guidelines
+* Please search the existing issues first, it's likely that your issue was already reported.
 * [Report the issue](https://github.com/owncloud/core/issues/new) using our [template][template], it includes all the informations we need to track down the issue.
 * This repository is *only* for issues within the ownCloud core code.
 Issues in other compontents should be reported in their own repositores:
   - [Android client](https://github.com/owncloud/android/issues)